fghaas/taiga-ansible/variables.md

 taiga_rabbitmq_vhost: taiga

 # Which service manager should run the Taiga gunicorn, Celery, and
 # node.js services?
-Defaults to "circus" because that is the
+Defaults to "circus" for historical reasons,
+# because that used to be the upstream preference.
+Highly recommended
-# upstream-preferred default.
-Can also be set to "systemd", if using
+# to set this to "systemd", which is also the current upstream
-# Ansible 2.2 or later.
+# recommendation.
 taiga_service_manager: circus

 # Twitter handle to include in notification emails